ClickCease

 • What to Expect in an Annulment Hearing: The judge will review the petition, evidence, and any testimonies.
 Both parties may present their case, and the judge will decide based on the legal grounds and evidence provided.

-• Role of Legal Representation: While not mandatory, having a lawyer can help navigate the complex legal requirements, especially if the annulment is contested.
+• Role of Legal Representation: Although not mandatory, a lawyer can help navigate the complex legal requirements, especially if one contests the annulment.

 • Possible Outcomes of the Hearing: The judge may grant or deny the annulment based on the evidence.
 If denied, you may have to pursue a divorce instead.